About Slow Fashion

 • Sublimation printing:

-Twinki-Winki totes, backpacks, mugs, pillows, towels, blankets, and laptop cases use sublimation printing to get all pretty.
-This happens with Mimaki printers.
-These printers use inkjet technology with dye-sublimation inks and transfer paper.
+Twinki-Winki scarves, totes, backpacks, mugs, pillows, towels, blankets, and laptop cases use sublimation printing to get all pretty.
+This happens with printers that use dye-sublimation inks and transfer paper.
 First, the design is printed on a sheet of paper infused with sublimation ink.
 Then heat activates the ink so that it seeps deep into the material (fabric or ceramic).
 This ensures a consistent and vibrant all-over print that covers the whole product.

 After the sublimation printing process, Twinki-Winki mugs, towels, blankets, and laptop cases are ready to be shipped out to you.
-As for Twinki-Winki totes, backpacks, and pillows, the printed fabric must first get hand-cut and then sewn together.
+As for Twinki-Winki scarves, totes, backpacks, and pillows, the printed fabric must first get hand-cut and then sewn.

 • Cut & sew technique: